pm3muenchen/wordpress-on-docker/wordpress/wp-content/plugins/templately/README.txt

 ## 🚀 BACKED BY A TRUSTED TEAM ##

-This Templates Cloud is brought to you by the team behind [WPDeveloper](https://wpdeveloper.net), a dedicated marketplace for WordPress, trusted by over 3,000,000+ happy users.
+This Templates Cloud is brought to you by the team behind [WPDeveloper](https://wpdeveloper.com), a dedicated marketplace for WordPress, trusted by over 6 Million+ happy users.

 ## 👨‍💻 DOCUMENTATION AND SUPPORT ##